 A credit hour is the measure used to reflect the relative weight of a given course towards the fulfillment of an appropriate degree, diploma, certificate, major, minor or other program requirements.
 Normally a course has a credit value of three-credit-hours for courses designated as degree courses (M.Div., M.T.S., M. Th., and B.Th.).
 In the case of the Associate in Theology, courses are of a two-credit-hour value.
 Students may complete three-credit-hour courses in order to fulfill the Associate in Theology requirement, but two-credit-hour courses are not acceptable in a Master's degree program.
-Normally, certificates are made up of six credit-hours from two three-credit-hour normally means that the course meets for classes one hour per week for the duration of a semester.
+Normally, certificates are made up of six credit-hours from two three-credit-hour courses which are linked and designated as part of the certificate program.
+A weight of one credit-hour normally means that the course meets for classes one hour per week for the duration of a semester.
 Two hours per week for the duration of a semester in the case of a two-credit-hour course.
 The number of hours of required instruction outside of class time, such as tutorials, etc., may not impact on the number of credit hours assigned to a particular course and academic units.